Restaurant: Canada

 Fully 63% of restaurants in Canada are independent brands.
 Chain restaurants account for the remaining 37%, and many of these are locally owned and operated franchises.

 European Union

-The EU-27 has an estimated 1.6m businesses involved in 'accommodation & food services', more than 75% of which are small and medium enterprises.
+The EU-27 has an estimated 1.6 million businesses involved in 'accommodation & food services', more than 75% of which are small and medium enterprises.

 India

-The Indian restaurant industry is highly fragmented with more than 1.5 million outlets of which only around 3000 of them are from the organised segment.
-The organised segment includes quick service restaurants; casual dining; cafes; fine dining; and pubs, bars, clubs, and lounges.
+The Indian restaurant industry is highly fragmented with more than 1.5 million outlets of which only around 3,000 of them are from the organised segment.
+The organised segment includes quick service restaurants; casual dining; cafes; fine dining; and pubs, bars, clubs and lounges.

+Vietnam

+The restaurant industry in Vietnam is one of the important economic sectors, making a significant contribution to the national economy.
+According to the General Statistics Office of Vietnam, the number of restaurants in Vietnam has increased rapidly from 2000 to 2022.
+In 2000, there were about 20,000 restaurants nationwide, but by 2022, this number had increased to over 400,000 restaurants.
+The average annual growth rate is about 10%.
+The restaurant industry in Vietnam has also seen strong growth in recent years.
+According to a report by SSI Securities Corporation, the revenue of the restaurant industry in Vietnam reached VND610 trillion in 2022, up 16% from 2021.
+Of that, the out-of-home market accounted for VND333.69 trillion, up 19% from 2021.